QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 .. literalinclude:: /_static/lecture_specific/optgrowth/solve_model.py

-Similarly, we can write a function that uses ``K`` to solve the model
+Similarly, we can write a function that uses ``K`` to solve the model.

 .. code-block:: python3